Laser Technicians Help Clients Feel Good Inside and Out

 The skin care world has changed dramatically over the last decade.
-Although it’s still popular to see estheticians for brow waxes, facials or chemical peels, more people are seeking out laser technicians in order to see more dramatic–or even permanent–skin care results.
+Although it’s still popular to see estheticians for brow waxes, facials or chemical peels, more people are seeking out laser technicians to see more dramatic–or even permanent–skin care results.

 Cosmetic Lasers: A Skin Care Miracle

 It seems like there is a cosmetic laser treatment for any type of skin care insecurity.
 Laser hair removal is probably the most well known for getting rid of unwanted body hair.
 Laser tattoo removal is another infamous laser treatment.
 In fact, Hollywood celebrities like Miley Cyrus, Lea Michele, and Megan Fox have received laser tattoo removal treatments.

 Other cosmetic laser treatments tend to fly under the radar.
 One of these is IPL (intense pulsed light) photofacials, which are capable of eliminating sun damage, dark spots, age spots, rosacea, broken capillaries, and more.
 Another, eMatrix skin rejuvenation, uses bipolar radiofrequency to tighten your skin and improve wrinkles and fine lines significantly.

 There are countless laser treatments that laser technicians are capable of performing, but many people don’t enter this field by accident.
 Expert laser technician, Samantha Perrin, explains she became a laser technician because she hated her own skin.

 “I had cystic acne from the age 12 until 22, so I got made fun of,” Samantha says.
 “When I got into this industry, I realized not only do laser treatments help my skin, but it’s so much fun!
 I love performing laser treatments on clients and making clients feel good about themselves.
 I love building client confidence.
 Also, I’m not doing backbreaking work.”